 In many cases, these issues come down to one simple thing: You're not asking the right questions.
 The most successful real estate agents know how to ask open-ended questions that give them more insight into their buyers.
 Let's look at how they do it.

-Don't Fall Into a Rut By Asking the Same Old Questions
+Stop Asking Homebuyers the Same Old Questions

 Real estate agents all seem to ask the standard questions:

-How many bedrooms and baths do you need?
+- How many bedrooms and baths do you need?

-What's the minimum square footage you require?
+- What's the minimum square footage you require?

-Is a garage or basement necessary?
+- Is a garage or basement necessary?

-Are you ready to buy a home now?
+- Are you ready to buy a home now?

-Do you have a preapproval letter?
+- Do you have a preapproval letter?

-- Someone who loves to cook would probably be impressed with a chef's kitchen, but the client who would rather bring home Chinese take-out might prefer to see extra dollars invested on amenities in other parts of the house.
+Someone who loves to cook would probably be impressed with a chef's kitchen, but the client who would rather bring home Chinese takeout might prefer to see extra dollars invested on amenities in other parts of the house.

-More Home Buyer Answers = More Questions for the Agent
+More Answers Lead to More Questions

-Before long, you'll have a better overall picture of what the buyer's true needs are, and that gives you the edge when identifying properties.
-Even though you might not hit the perfect property the first time, showing buyers things they like right from the start is a great way to keep them from drifting to other agents.
+You'll find that each answer to an open-ended question leads to the opportunity for more questions and answers.
+Before long, you'll have a better overall picture of what the buyer's true needs are, and that will give you an edge when identifying properties.
+Even though you might not hit the perfect property the first time, showing buyers things that they like right from the start is a great way to keep them from drifting to other agents.

 You also might want to probe the question further and find out exactly how important an indoor dining space might be, for example, as compared to an outdoor dining space.
 When do the entertainment events tend to take place?
-If it's in the winter, and you live in Minnesota, an outdoor dining space will probably be pretty much impossible, but if you live in Florida, it's a whole 'nother story.
+If it's in the winter, and you live in Minnesota, an outdoor dining space will probably be pretty much impossible, but if you live in Florida, it's another story.